-The talks with the government include the possibility of additional funds for the insurer and trading debt for equity, another source said.
+The latest round of talks with the government include the possibility of additional funds for the insurer and trading debt for equity, another source said on Monday.

-The situation is fluid, and other options are being discussed, the source said, adding that it was unclear where the talks would lead.
+The situation is fluid and other options are being discussed, this second source said, adding that it was unclear where the talks would lead.

-CNBC, which first reported the development, said the losses to be reported Monday were due to writedowns on commercial real estate and other assets.
+CNBC, which first reported AIG's discussions, said the losses to be announced next Monday were due to writedowns on commercial real estate and other assets.
 It said the insurer's board will meet next Sunday to work out an agreement with the government.

 In case they do not reach a deal, AIG's lawyers at Weil, Gotshal & Manges LLP were preparing for the possibility of bankruptcy, CNBC said.

-While AIG has retained Weil Gotshal, the insurer has no plans to file for bankruptcy, one source told Reuters.
+But the first source told Reuters that while AIG has retained Weil Gotshal, the insurer has no plans to file for bankruptcy.

 AIG said in a statement it had not yet reported results and would provide an update when it does so in the near future.

 We continue to work with the U.S. government to evaluate potential new alternatives for addressing AIG's financial challenges, AIG said.

 U.S. Treasury officials declined to comment.
 Weil could not be reached immediately for comment.

 AIG shares closed down 1 cent at 53 cents on the New York Stock Exchange on Monday.